SINTEF/dlite/doc/collections.md

 Collections
 ===========
-A collection is a data instance containing a set of (references to) instances and relationships between them.
+A collection is a data instance containing a set of (references to) instances and relationships between them and can contain (references to) other collections as well.
-It is essentially a tripplestore or a local knowledge base that semantically describe a domain with some instances and their context.

-A collection can contain (references to) other collections as well.
-This is useful to represent the knowledge of the domain where data exists, in order to find data that relates to other data, but also to uniquely identify a complete data set with a single identifier.
+It allows providing context to the instances and represent the knowledge of a domain and may e.g. describe where data can be found.

-In DLite are collections simply implemented as a list of RDF relations using the vocabulary defined in the [datamodel ontology] as can be seen from the  YAML representation of the collection entity:
+DLite collections are implemented as a list of RDF relations using the vocabulary defined in the [datamodel ontology], which can be seen from the YAML representation of the collection entity:
 ```yaml
     uri: http://onto-ns.com/meta/0.1/Collection
     description: Meta-metadata description a collection.